kukovisuals/SEO/README.md

 - Home page: Brand | keyword | Category or product names;
 - categories page: Category name | keyword | brand;
 - product page: Product name | keyword | brand;
-- written article pages:  Title of the artcile | keyword | brand;
+- written article pages:  Title of the article | keyword | brand;

-## 4.2 Optimization of the meta Description
+## Optimization of the meta Description

 The tag <meta name=“description” content=“...”> is the tag that allows us to add a description of a sentence in the attribute “content” in order to introduce the elements that Internet users can read in the web page.